Earwig Bite: What Should I Do if Bitten by an Earwig?

 Key Takeaways

-• Signs of a pinch include redness, slight swelling, and minor discomfort.
+• Typical symptoms include mild redness, swelling, and brief discomfort.

-• Prevent earwigs by sealing entry points and reducing moisture.
+• Prevent encounters by sealing entry points, reducing moisture, and clearing outdoor hiding spots.

-biting earwig Earwigs are small, dark-colored insects with intimidating pincers at the end of their bodies.
+maritime Earwigs are small, dark-colored insects with intimidating pincers at the ends of their bodies.
 Their appearance has led to many myths, including the idea that they crawl into people’s ears at night—a complete misconception!
 But one real concern people have is whether earwigs bite and what to do if bitten by one.
 If you’ve found an earwig in your home or yard and suspect it has bitten or pinched you, don’t panic.
 Earwig bites are not harmful and are more of a defensive response than an attack.
+This article provides comprehensive information on earwigs, specifically addressing concerns about earwig pinches (often misnamed “bites”).
+It clarifies common myths and misconceptions about earwigs, highlighting that their pinches are harmless and defensive rather than aggressive or dangerous.
+Concerned about earwigs showing up in your home?
+Schedule your Free Pest Inspection Today—our professionals will quickly identify and manage any potential earwig problems. earwig biting human

 Do Earwigs Bite Humans?